Start time 6:00pm - 8:30pm

 Available for ages 15 plus

-For this course if you miss a week there will be no make up days available
+For this course if you miss a week there will be no make up days available since I only run this workshop twice a year.

 Please wear clothes you don't mind getting grubby, there are aprons available.
 It is advisable to have reasonably short nails when working with clay.
 If you do have nails we can work around it but you might find that you need to clean up the clay a bit more (even small nails will leave marks as we make the items).